agaricide/puppeteer-functional-patterns/ts/puppeteer-functional-patterns.md

 ## Organizing Page Interactions

 Below is a function that accepts a Puppeteer [Browser](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-browser) object and a string url.
 It creates a [Page](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-page) object, and then scrapes an Array of string tags from that page.
-Note that Puppeteer may [not be the ideal tool](https://medium.com/@gajus/it-is-a-really-silly-idea-to-use-puppeteer-to-scrape-the-web-da62a9f3de7e) for every web scraping project (but one could use this to organize other Page methods, too):
+Note that Puppeteer may [not be the ideal tool](https://medium.com/@gajus/it-is-a-really-silly-idea-to-use-puppeteer-to-scrape-the-web-da62a9f3de7e) for every web scraping project (but you could use this to organize other Page methods, too):

 ```typescript
 const async scrapePage = (browser: Browser, url: string) => {